Besides the pint

 “The support that they offered us after the installation, as well as during the installation process, training all of our folks, was just one aspect of their services.”

-Looking ahead, the already HACCP (Hazard Analysis and Critical Control Points)-certified Fiasco Gelato plant will receive its first SQF (Safe Quality Food) audit by year’s end.
+Looking ahead, the already HACCP (Hazard Analysis and Critical Control Points)-certified Righteous Gelato plant will receive its first SQF (Safe Quality Food) audit by year’s end.
 If successful, this would open up even more sales channels and exporting opportunities, Singh notes.